Botox Injections: Purpose, Procedure, Risks and Results

 Botox may be a protein made up of neuro toxin , which the bacterium botulinus produces.
 This is often an equivalent toxin that causes botulism.

-Botox may be a toxin, but when doctors use it correctly and in small doses, it can have benefits.
+Botox is a toxin.
+Some of the botulinum toxin products are used for cosmetic purposes.
+Therefore, doctors use it correctly and carefully in small doses.
+As a result, it gives benefits.
 It has both cosmetic and medical uses.

-Also, the Food and Drug Administration (FDA) have approved it as a treatment for various health issues, including eyelid spasms, excessive sweating, some bladder disorders, and migraine.
+Also, the Food and Drug Administration (FDA) has approved it as a treatment for various health issues, including eyelid spasms and drooping eyelids, excessive sweating, some bladder disorders, and migraine.

 What Is Botox?

-Botox derives from C. botulinum bacteria, which are present in many natural settings, including soil, lakes, forests, and therefore the intestinal tracts of mammals and fishes.
+Botox derives from C. botulinum bacteria, which are present in many natural settings.
+These include soil, lakes, forests, and therefore the intestinal tracts of mammals and fishes.

 Botulinum toxin is extremely dangerous.
-Some scientists have estimated that 1 gram of a crystalline sort of the toxin could kill 1 million people which a few of kilograms could kill every human on the earth .
+Some scientists have estimated that 1 gram of a crystalline sort of toxin could kill 1 million people which a few of kilograms could kill every human on the earth.

 Commercial preparations of neurotoxin include: